LuigiBrosNin/UNI/Master first year/Computer vision/Computer vision.md

 - **Correlation does not**.
 In image processing, this matters **only if your kernel isn’t symmetric**.

 **Discrete convolution** -> consists in summing the product of the two signals where one has been reflected about the origin and translated.
-We're simplifying the
 ![[Pasted image 20250305194345.png]]
 In a practical implementation, we cycle trough the kernel from $-k$ to $+k$ instead of the infinities (duh)